sailscastshq/docs.sailscasts.com/docs/sounding/trials.md

 - a **file** groups related trials
 - a **suite** is the whole test tree for the app

-That is intentionally close to the mental model developers already know from Jest, Pest, and the native Node test runner.
+This matches the structure developers already know from Jest, Pest, and the native Node test runner.

-What Sounding adds is a better Sails-native runtime under that familiar shape.
+What Sounding adds is a Sails-aware runtime under that familiar shape.

 ## The main rule

-A Sounding trial should read like a product truth being proved inside a real Sails app.

-That is the bar.
+Name trials after the behavior they prove.